sgiraldog/talos-android-app/README.md

-# Talos Android Events App
+# Talos Events - Android

 ## Developed by: